in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Changes to configuration and web.xml are reflected only when you completely restart the server.

-### Q :  Some other application is using default port 8080
+### Q :  What should I do when some other application is using default port 8080?

 ```
 Embedded servlet container failed to start.
 Port 8080 was already in use.